-Soak grease filters in hot water and a mild detergent.
+2. Soak grease filters in hot water and a mild detergent.
 Rinse well and shake to dry.
 Do not use ammonia or place in a dishwasher.
 The aluminum will darken.

-3. To reinstall the filters, slide it into the side slot, then push up and toward oven center to lock.
+3. To reinstall the filters, slide it into the side slot, then push up and forward to lock.